MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/10-software-data-integrity-failures.md

 Many applications now include auto-update functionality, where updates are downloaded without sufficient integrity verification and applied to the previously trusted application.
 Supply chain verification suggests depending only on vetted and verified libraries and components.

-A few best practices may include:
+### Code Review Notes

+As you and your team adopt secure CI/CD practices you want to make sure:

-* Only depend on properly vetted and verified dependencies, components and repositories.
+- Only depend on properly vetted and verified dependencies, components and repositories.
-* Automate your CI/CI workflows (for example, [GitHub Dependabot Alerts](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts#detection-of-insecure-dependencies)) to validate your supply chain security, review dependency graph.
+- Automate your CI/CI workflows (for example, [GitHub Dependabot Alerts](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts#detection-of-insecure-dependencies)) to validate your supply chain security, review dependency graph.
-* Enforce code reviews focusing on security aspects of the codebase.
+- Enforce code reviews focusing on security aspects of the codebase.